mybonk/mybonk-wiki/workshop-1/README.md

 ---

-## Going Further: Adding a Web Server
+## Going Further: Adding a Service

-Let's add a simple web server to demonstrate system configuration changes.
+Let's add a simple web server to demonstrate hot system configuration changes.
+As seen earlier the same configuration can be used to deploy either in a container or in a VM.
+The following sections explains how this is done in each instance.

-### For Container
+### On a Container

-Add this to `container-configuration.nix`:
+Add the following to `container-configuration.nix`:

 ```nix
   # Enable nginx web server